AdobeDocs/experience-cloud.en/help/website-implementation/pages/audience-manager.md

    ![Enable Adobe Audience Manager in the Analytics extension](../assets/images/aam-analytics-addSSF.png)

-Server-Side forwarding code is now implemented!
+Adobe Audience Manager is now implemented!

 >[!NOTE] In Launch, you will not need to configure the AAM extension to enable Server-Side Forwarding, as it is only used for client-side DIL implementations.

-### Validation Steps
+### Validate the Implementation

+Doug, put steps here.

 For a complete description and requirements list for Server-Side forwarding, please review the [documentation](https://marketing.adobe.com/resources/help/en_US/reference/ssf.html) as well, so that you are familiar with how it works, what is required, and how to validate.